 For example, at 2.4 GHz, and with routing on outer-layer (microstrip) traces, the formula gives us a stitching via spacing of 3.4 mm.

-In this series of articles, we have examined the basics of vias in PCB design, looking at via parameters, such as drill and pad sizes, types of vias, and what vias can be used for, including transfer and stitching vias.
+In this article, we have examined the basics of vias in PCB design, looking at via parameters, such as drill and pad sizes, types of vias, and what vias can be used for, including transfer and stitching vias.

-Make sure to check out all of Altium Designer’s built-in via features, including capabilities for handling more complicated types of vias found on HDI boards, such as micro-vias, blind, and buried.
+Make sure to check out all of Altium’s built-in via features, including capabilities for handling more complicated types of vias found on HDI boards, such as micro-vias, blind, and buried.